Manage your patents FAQs

 You should limit access to the details of your idea to help protect it from being copied before you have a chance to apply for a patent.
 Only those who are directly working on the project should have access to the product or even the product notes.
 Keep details offline and restrict discussions with family or friends.

 Employees, as well as anyone with access to the product, should sign a Non-Disclosure Agreement.
-Investors, manufactures or journalists with access to the product before it is released to the public, should also sign this agreement.
+Investors, manufacturers, or journalists with access to the product before it is released to the public, should also sign this agreement.

 Startups often start pursuing funding before they receive their patent.
 Provisional patent applications are low-cost to file and help give you time to raise capital before manufacturing.
 Provisional patents often help startups raise more capital than they would without one, so it's often worth applying for.